 The body needs sufficient amounts of specific vitamins and nutrients in order to perform certain functions.
 Speech is no exception to this rule.
-The good news is that vitamin and nutrient deficiencies can be addressed through dietary modifications, including supplementation.
+The good news is that, oftentimes, vitamin and nutrient deficiencies are easy to address.

-Many of the underlying medical problems that cause speech issues in autism can be alleviated through nutritional and dietary intervention.
-Below you will find a list of options to discuss with your child’s functional medicine doctor.
+Nutritional and dietary interventions can alleviate many underlying medical problems that cause speech issues in autism.
+Below you will find a list of treatment options to discuss with your child’s functional medicine doctor.

 Gluten Free Casein Free (GFCF) Diet

-The GFCF diet is merely a change of food.
-It’s not invasive or dangerous.
-The diet been shown to help not only with speech, but cognition, sleep, focus, anxiety, behavior, and gastrointestinal issues too.
-If you can do something at home that is safe and may help your child, it is always worth a try.
+To clarify, the GFCF diet is merely a change of food.
+It is not invasive or dangerous.
+Furthermore, research shows it can help with cognition, sleep, focus, anxiety, behavior, and gastrointestinal issues in addition to speech.
+All things considered, if you can do something at home that is safe and may help your child, it is always worth a try.

-Supplements That Have Been Proven to Help with Speech in Autism
+Supplements That Have Been Proven to Help Alleviate Medical Causes of Speech Issues in Autism

 Vitamin B12 (Cobalamin)

 Vitamin B12 (cobalamin) is an essential vitamin that your body needs for many functions, including development, cognition, energy, and mood stabilization.
-B12 connects the folate cycle to the methylation cycle and is used to treat redox abnormalities.
+Additionally, B12 connects the folate cycle to the methylation cycle and can be used to treat redox abnormalities.